Thousands pay tribute to Otto Warmbier at Ohio funeral

-Four years ago, Otto Warmbier stood in front his graduating class at Ohio's Wyoming High School as the salutatorian, smiling and chipper even as he lamented leaving the tight-knit community where he grew up.
+WYOMING, Ohio — Four years ago, Otto Warmbier stood in front of his graduating class at Wyoming High School as the salutatorian, smiling and chipper even as he lamented leaving the tight-knit community where he grew up.

 "Many of us will move far away and not come back for a long time. ...
 Tomorrow morning we will all belong to another class, another job or another city.
 No matter where we go or what we do though, we will always have this group here," the then-18-year-old said.